 What is Seasoning?

 When you buy a new cast iron skillet, it will likely come with some degree of pre-seasoning, but you’ll want to add more layers to make sure it’s in good shape What does this all mean?
 In a cast iron skillet, when oil is heated to its smoke point, its fatty acids oxidize into a plastic-like layer of molecules that essentially becomes part of the pan and creates the slick coating known as seasoning.
 Adding layer after layer makes it even more non-stick—this is the seasoning process.

 How to Season Cast Iron

 Even the best cast iron pan will need to be seasoned.
 This seasoning method takes a while, but it’s pretty straightforward.
 Please note that you can use corn, vegetable, or other kinds of oil for the process.
-This is the cast iron seasoning oil I used.

 Here are my recommendations for seasoning cast iron cookware:

 - Wash and dry your pan—ALWAYS by hand and never in the dishwasher, which will strip all the seasoning

 - To open up the surface, warm the pan for 15 minutes in a 200-degree oven